- 1 INTRODUCTION OF THE GREEN REVOLUTION

 - 12 CONCLUSION

 - 16 DOWNLOAD PDF OF THE PROJECT

-INTRODUCTION OF GREEN REVOLUTION
+INTRODUCTION OF THE GREEN REVOLUTION

 The green revolution was a period when the productivity of global agriculture increased drastically as a result of new advances.
-During this time period, new chemical fertilizers and pesticides were created.
+During this period, new chemical fertilizers and pesticides were created.
 The chemical fertilizer made it possible to supply crops with extra nutrients and therefore, increase yield.
-The newly developed pesticides controlled weeds, deterred or kill insects and prevented disease which also resulted in higher productivity.
+The newly developed pesticides controlled weeds, deterred or kill insects, and prevented disease which also resulted in higher productivity.

 HISTORY AND DEVELOPMENT OF THE GREEN REVOLUTION

-The beginnings of the Green Revolution are often attributed to Norman Borlaug American scientists interested in agriculture.
+The beginnings of the Green Revolution are often attributed to Norman Borlaug American scientist interested in agriculture.
 Dr. Norman E. Borlaug receives the congressional Gold Medal in 2007 Borlaug a 1970 Nobel laureate was honored for his work in the Green Revolution saving millions of lives from famine in India Mexico and the Middle East.

 GREEN REVOLUTION IN INDIA